 Donation drives are another terrific way to get your children involved in our work.
 Check out our list of goods we need and encourage your children to plan their own donation drive.
-Our Homelessness Fact Sheet for Children will help them understand family homelessness.
+Our Fact Sheet for Children will help them understand family housing insecurity.

 What is the background check requirement?
 What if I already have another background check from my job?

-All weekly Play Ranger volunteers are required to clear an FBI fingerprint and Children and Family Services Agency (CFSA) background check, as well as provide proof of no criminal record from the Metropolitan Police Department.
-You will receive more information about background checks, including suggested locations to get your checks completed, at the Volunteer Info Session.
-To help us keep administrative costs low, we ask volunteers to cover the background check costs, which total $32 ($20 fingerprints, $5 notary seal for CFSA check, $7 cash for MPD clearance).
-If you are experiencing financial hardship, please talk to our staff — we may be able to cover the cost for you.
+All weekly Play Ranger volunteers are required to clear an FBI fingerprint and Children and Family Services Agency (CFSA) background check, as well as provide proof of no criminal record from the Metropolitan Police Department and proof of a negative TB test.
+You will receive more information about background checks, including how to ensure the cost is covered by Playtime, during the Playtime Volunteer Orientation.